Office 365 Reports in the admin center - Active Users

-The new Office 365 Reports dashboard shows you the activity overview across the Office 365 products in your organization.
+The Office 365 Reports dashboard shows you the activity overview across the products in your organization.
 It enables you to drill in to individual product level reports to give you more granular insight about the activities within each product.
 Check out the Reports overview topic.

 For example, you can use the Active Users report to find out how many product licenses are being used by individuals in your organization, and drill down for information about which users are using what products.
 This report can help administrators identify underutilized products or users that might need additional training or information.